Minibus: Driving licence

+France

+In France, if the vehicle has more than 9 seats, a D permit is required.
+If there are between 9 and 17 seats, the driver must have a D1 permit.

+United Kingdom

-In the UK: The holder of an ordinary car driving licence which was obtained prior to January 1997, once aged 21 years minimum, may drive a Minibus with a capacity of 16 passengers.
+In the UK, the holder of an ordinary car driving licence which was obtained prior to January 1997, once aged 21 years minimum, may drive a Minibus with a capacity of 16 passengers.
 Where the "ordinary car driving licence" is obtained after December 1996, they will have to take a separate test to drive a vehicle with a capacity of more than 8 passengers.
 However, there is an exemption for certain volunteer drivers, where the vehicle does not exceed 3500 kg GVW (or 4250 kg GVW if the vehicle is designed to be wheelchair accessible).

+United States

+In the United States, if the vehicle has 15 or fewer passengers, no special license is required.
+If there are 16 or more passengers (including the driver), a commercial driver's license is required (the specific type varies by state).

+Ontario, Canada

 A driving licence issued in Ontario, Canada, for an equivalent of a UK class B or class B-auto driving licence (in the case of Ontario, a class G licence), allows its holder to drive vehicles with: